 New Swedish brand Weathergoods makes some sleek vegan leather options that look like a proper work bag, but hides secure pannier clips for your bike’s rear rack.
 Not only that, but the insides show the same attention to detail, with secure laptop sleeve and small pockets for phone, keys and other bits.
 Not surprising considering it was designed by two cycle commuting Swedish women.
 Vegan leather is not a cop-out here, but a great design choice, because if you’ve cycled in the rain a few times, you know your bags get absolutely soaked.
 You don’t want a nice leather bag going through that.

 Dutch bike accessories brand Basil is a great place to start when it comes to beautiful baskets and bags.
 Their bike pannier options are excellent.
-This Bohème Carry All comes with pannier hooks under a zippered flap, and loads of space inside, with some compartments to keep your small bits contained.
+This Wanderlust Carry All comes with pannier hooks under a zippered flap, and loads of space inside, with some compartments to keep your small bits contained.
 It’s water-resistant too.
-I love this black and charcoal version, but it also comes in lovely red and aquamarine versions too.
+I love this dark bird floral version.

 Dutch brand New Looxs makes cute, slightly sporty but quite affordable bike panniers.
 I love this nautical blue stripe double pannier.
 Rain-resistant polyester won’t hold up for mega downpours, but your stuff is safe from a shower or two.
 I like the rear reflective strips and the quick clip closures.
 Because these panniers are quite a bit cheaper than some of the other ones on this list, it would be quite fun to have these around for beach trips or picnics.
 There’s a single shoulder bag of the same jaunty blue stripe if you’re looking for something a bit less cargo-centric.
 Super cute.